 Each academic year an advance deposit of \$150 is required, to be credited toward the second semester of that year.
 This deposit is non-refundable.
-Checks or money orders for the advance registration deposit and the advance room deposit should be payable to East Stroudsburg University and mailed to the Center for Enrollment Services, East Stroudsburg, PA 18301.

 General Fee

 This mandatory fee is used to support the university's academic programs and a variety of ongoing student services and activities such as student government, student organizations, health services and wellness programs, and Student Center debt service, capital replacement, and maintenance.